Liederkreis, op.39; Dichterliebe, op.48

 Robert Schumann (1810 – 1856): Dichterliebe, op.48

-I now have four complete recordings of this song / Lieder cycle (after poems by Heinrich Heine), all of which are excellent and unique is one or the other way; a complete table with durations for every song (excluding silence and applause, of course), as well as individual and summary ratings for every artist is found below.
+I now have four complete recordings of this song / Lieder cycle (after poems by Heinrich Heine), all of which are excellent and unique is one or the other way.
+Below you find a complete table with durations for every song (excluding silence and applause, of course), as well as individual and summary ratings for every artist.

 Fritz Wunderlich and Hubert Giesen (1965)